xavpaice/i3_icinganagger/README.md

 checking icinga status for warnings without having the page open all the time.
 It puts a little text in i3bar, and sends annoying toaster messages.

+A simple console only version (i.e. just the text) is included (txtnagger.py) so if you want, you can get similar info via ssh without any graphics.

 Usage
 -----